Are you in love with fall? Oh, I am, I am! I love the cool temperatures, delicious recipes, football, sweatshirts, and fires around the fire pit.

 Now that we know that curing is what makes sweet potatoes sweet, you may be wondering what curing actually is.

-Well, it is a process that takes anywhere from 4 to 14 days.
-It is where the sweet potatoes are placed in a hot environment that the temperature hangs somewhere between 80 and 85 degrees Fahrenheit.
+Well, it is a process that takes anywhere from 4-14 days.
+It is where the sweet potatoes are placed in a hot environment that the temperature hangs somewhere between 80-85°F.

 Then the area is kept at about 90% humidity.
 The closer you keep to these guidelines when trying to cure the sweet potatoes, the faster the sweet potatoes should cure.

-After the curing process is done, then you store your sweet potatoes in an area that is kept around 55 to 60 degrees Fahrenheit for about 6 to 8 more weeks.
+After the curing process is done, then you store your sweet potatoes in an area that is kept around 55-60°F for about 6-8 more weeks.
 This is so the curing process can finish.

 Once this is done, then you’ll store your sweet potatoes in a root cellar, basement, closet, or anywhere else that is dark, cold, and dry.